AKC Approval Date: 10/11/2016

 (b) Lapsing – The Club will consider a membership, except for Life members, as lapsed and automatically terminated when a member’s dues remain unpaid sixty (60) days after the first (1st) day of the fiscal year.
 The Board may, however, grant an additional sixty-days (60) of grace to such delinquent members in meritorious cases.
 In no case may a Regular member be entitled to vote at any Club meeting whose dues are unpaid as of the date of that meeting.

-(c) Expulsion – The Club may terminate a membership by expulsion as provided in Article IX of these By-laws.
+(c) Expulsion – The Club may terminate a membership by expulsion as provided in Article VII of these By-laws.

 Governors, Officers, AKC Delegate, and Registered Agent